IBM-Cloud/docs/services/Cloudant/guides/replication_guide.md

 ### Many simultaneous replications

-It is easy to forget that you have previously set up replication between two databases, and so create additional replication processes in error.
+It is easy to forget that you previously set-up replication between two databases, and so create extra replication processes in error.
-Each replication job is independent of the other, so Cloudant does not prevent you from doing this.
+Each replication job is independent of the other, so Cloudant does not prevent you from doing creating extra replication processes.
 However, each replication task uses up system resources.

 You can check your "active replications" in the Cloudant Dashboard